tyarchy/reactolio/README.md

 ## Usage and Applications
-### Reactolio is the start for showing possible employers and anybody who may require my help in web development.
+### Reactolio is the beginning for showing possible employers and anybody who may require my help in web development.
 This app shows what I am capable of.

 <p>&nbsp;</p>

 ## Features
-### This react app is interactive containing links to my other projects.
+### This react app is interactive website containing links to my other projects.

 <p>&nbsp;</p>